General Resort Information

 How do I get to...?

 Dolphin guests enjoy full use of all of the WDW transportation services.
-Buses run directly from the front of the hotel to Magic Kingdom, Animal Kingdom, Downtown Disney (Marketplace, West Side and Pleasure Island), Typhoon Lagoon, and Blizzard Beach.
+Buses run directly from the front of the hotel to Magic Kingdom, Animal Kingdom, Disney Springs, Typhoon Lagoon, and Blizzard Beach.
 Some of the buses service only Swan and Dolphin resorts; others service the Boardwalk and Yacht and Beach Club as well.

 can be reached by catching a Friendship launch (boat) from